CrayLabs/SmartSim-Scaling/driverinference/README.md

 database and the application on different nodes, you want to use standard deployment.

-For example, if you only have a small number of GPU nodes and want to test a large CPU application, standard deployment is optimal.
+For example, if you only have access to a small number of GPU nodes and want to test a large CPU application, standard deployment is optimal.
 For more information on Orchestrator deployment methods, please see
 [our documentation](https://www.craylabs.org/docs/orchestrator.html)